Sleep-learning: History

-In 1927, Alois Benjamin Saliger invented the Psycho-Phone for sleep learning, stating: "It has been proven that natural sleep is identical with hypnotic sleep and that during natural sleep the unconscious mind is most receptive to suggestions."
+In 1927, Alois Benjamin Saliger invented the "Psycho-Phone" or "Psychophone", a specialized version of Thomas Edison's phonograph, for sleep learning, stating: "It has been proven that natural sleep is identical with hypnotic sleep and that during natural sleep the unconscious mind is most receptive to suggestions."
+Saliger patented the device in 1932 as the "automatic time-controlled suggestion machine".

 Since the electroencephalography studies by Charles W. Simon and William H. Emmons in 1956, learning by sleep has not been taken seriously.
 The researchers concluded that learning during sleep was "impractical and probably impossible".
 They reported that stimulus material presented during sleep was not recalled later when the subject awoke, unless alpha wave activity occurred at the same time the stimulus material was given.

 In fiction

 Sleep-learning is found in influential science fiction and other literature.
 The following examples are listed chronologically by publication or original air date, when known.